 Waste reduction toolkit

-- Organize and hold a Zero Waste locker or cubby clean out, and then a School Swap DayDownload PDF 23 K to facilitate reuse and recycling at the end of the school year.
+- Zero Waste locker or cubby clean out.
+Hold a Zero Waste locker or cubby clean out, and then a School Swap DayDownload PDF 23 K to facilitate reuse and recycling at the end of the school year.

 - Encourage students and staff to bring lunches in durable containers.
 See waste free lunches external link for tips on waste free lunches.

-- If your school uses disposable polystyrene lunch traysDownload PDF 48 K, consider using durable or compostable lunch trays.
+- If your school uses single-use, disposable food ware such as polystyrene trays, see polystyrene lunch traysDownload PDF 48 K, and switch to reusable or compostable food ware.

 - Donate unopened, packaged foods/drinks and uneaten whole fruits from the school lunch program.
 See Reducing food waste in schools for more information.